VAVA-tim-Sme-carovny/DeliGo/README.md

  - Setup java to enviroment variable JAVA_HOME

-- Java FX 21 needs to be downloaded and it's path needs to be placed in jvm.conf

 - Make sure your Idea Intelij uses 21 version even in run configurations

 ---